mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

     else traverse_down_tree:
         - Traverse down the tree.
         - Update the path/stack.
-        - Return the result of both left and right children together.
+        - Return the result of both the children together.
 Each question has a different trick for combining.
 Example of different ways to combine:
             - With `+`.
 Example: sum of all nodes.
             - With `&&`.
             - With `||`